MRawhani/yaharajah/README.md

 # Yaharajah

-An E-commerce-like website Created With NodeJS anf MONGODB as the backend, and React in the front!
+An E-commerce-like website Created With NodeJS and MONGODB as the backend, and React in the front!